ChinenyeObasi/ChinenyeObasi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... **Multivariate Visulizations for categorical data**
+- 🔭 I’m currently working on ... **Multivariate Visualizations for categorical data**
 - 🌱 I’m currently learning ... **Python, SQL, Database Visualization and Communication**
 - 👯 I’m looking to collaborate on ... **Any Data Related Project**
 - 🤔 I’m looking for help with ... **Twitter API Query**